teff-package/teff/README.md

 ## Additional functions

-The package include functions to extract feature and treatment data from transcriptomic and methylomic studies.
+The package includes functions to extract feature and treatment data from transcriptomic and methylomic studies.

 ## Install